Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Conclusion

 \section{Conclusion}

-This study provides a comprehensive analysis of ideological stance detection in social media data in the context of the Israel-Palestine conflict.
-By leveraging a unique manually annotated dataset of Reddit comments, we compared the performances of neural networks, pre-trained language models, and large language models (LLMs) using various evaluation metrics.
-The findings reveal the nuanced nature of ideological sentiment in conflict zones and underscore the importance of advanced models and prompt engineering techniques to achieve higher classification accuracy.
+This study presents a comprehensive analysis of ideological stance detection in social media discourse surrounding the Israel–Palestine conflict.
+Using a manually annotated dataset of Reddit comments, we conducted a comparative evaluation of neural networks, pre-trained language models, and large language models (LLMs) across multiple architectures and prompting configurations.
+In addition, we explored an LLM ensemble approach based on majority voting to assess whether combining predictions from multiple models improves stance classification performance.
+The findings highlight the nuanced nature of ideological stance expression in conflict-related discussions and underscore the importance of advanced models and prompt engineering techniques for improving classification performance.

-Among the models tested, Mixtral 8x7B with Scoring and Reflective Re-read prompting strategies demonstrated superior performance, achieving significant improvements in accuracy, precision, recall, and F1-scores across all stance categories.
-This research highlights the limitations of traditional models in capturing subtle and often implicit stances in politically sensitive datasets, and demonstrates the potential of novel prompting techniques to enhance classification outcomes.
+Among the evaluated approaches, Mixtral 8x7B combined with the Scoring and Reflective Re-read prompting strategy demonstrated the best overall performance, achieving improvements in accuracy, recall, and F1-score across stance categories.
+These results illustrate the limitations of traditional models in capturing subtle and implicit ideological cues in politically sensitive discourse and demonstrate the effectiveness of carefully designed prompting strategies.
+Our analysis also reveals the complexity of polarization in discussions surrounding the Israel–Palestine conflict, where neutral positions proved particularly challenging to detect (50\% precision in baseline models).
+Furthermore, the stronger performance in detecting Pro-Israel stances compared to Pro-Palestine stances suggests potential asymmetries in how different sides articulate their positions in polarized online environments.

-Future work can build upon this foundation by exploring multilingual datasets, integrating cross-cultural stances, and evaluating the ethical implications of ideological stance detection in highly polarized scenarios.
-The proposed methodologies and findings contribute to the broader discourse on the role of machine learning and natural language processing in understanding and addressing social media polarization in conflict zones.
+Future work can extend this research by exploring multilingual datasets, incorporating cross-cultural perspectives, investigating fine-tuning approaches for smaller large language models, and examining the ethical implications of ideological stance detection in highly polarized contexts.
+Overall, the dataset, methodologies, and findings presented in this study contribute to the broader understanding of how natural language processing techniques can be applied to analyze polarization and ideological discourse in conflict-driven social media environments.